Lalit Thapa: Club career

 Then he joined Sporting Clube de Goa later.

 In July 2015 Thapa was drafted to play for FC Pune City in the 2015 Indian Super League.
+He later played for NEROCA.

 International career

 Although born in India Thapa is of Nepalese descent and thus eligible to play for either India or Nepal, although he has not made a senior appearance for either team.

 Personal life

 Thapa is a Nepali Indian.
 His favorite team is Brazil national football team.